mehwishferoz/Wynk-music-app-in-C/README.md

-# 🎵 Wynk Music App Simulation 🎵
+# 🎵 Console-based Wynk Music App 🎵

 This project was completed during the 3rd semester for the Data Structures and Algorithms (DSA) course.
 The goal was to simulate the functionalities of the Wynk music app using C programming language and various data structures.